Adney, Alex — Undergraduate Research Assistant

 Lars Hinrichs is an Associate Professor in English Language and Linguistics at UT Austin.
 His research focuses on issues of language diversity and migration, especially where different varieties of English are involved.
 Having become interested in speakers of Texas German on a field trip to Doss in 2006, he is now researching the substrate influences on the English of Texas Germans.

-Jones, Ellen — Graduate Student
+Jones, Ellen — Research Associate

 Kearney, James — Research Associate